Community-Engaged Learning Faculty Fellowship Program

 - Feasibility: Is the course creation/redesign reasonable to achieve, both in general and within the fellowship structure?

 - Sustainability: Are these changes that can be ongoing without additional supports during and beyond the fellowship?

-- Fellowship impact: The degree to which the proposer plans to contribute to the culture of (community-engaged) teaching at U of T
+- Fellowship impact: The degree to which the proposer plans to contribute to the culture of community engagement at U of T

 - Fall 2020-Winter 2021: 4 course development workshops and fellowship meetings

 - Fall 2021-Winter 2022: CEL/CER course offered by instructor